 - Stay clear of trigger location – Try not to go to places that make you feel like lighting up like high school parties or your friend’s basement.

 - Leave the scene – If the environment you find yourself in makes you feel like smoking, leave the place immediately.

 - Deep breaths – This might sound cheesy but it does work, and all you have to do is take a deep breath and hold the air for 5-7 seconds in your lungs.
 You will feel calmer when you breathe it out.
 Do this repeatedly until the urge to smoke goes away.

 - Find a substitute for your craving – You can try chewing gum, a pencil, a toothpick, candy, or a straw.

 - Ingest water – Water does not only keep you hydrated, but it also fights off any urges.

 Stay strong and stick to the plan to quit

-The withdraw period of weed is over in about 1-2 weeks.
+The withdrawal period of weed is over in about 1-2 weeks.
 However, the third week is what makes or breaks people.
 On month in if you followed the steps pointed out in this article you should be in the clear and not addicted to weed anymore.
 There will be testing time ahead, but you should be strong by this point to deal with anything that might tempt you into smoking weed.
 Reward yourself by planning a small celebration a month after you stop smoking weed.
 This is an incredible milestone even though it might sound small, but it is all about taking those baby steps and staying on track.
-When its two months since you kicked weed out of your system, you can plan another celebration.
+When it is two months since you kicked weed out of your system, you can plan another celebration.